OpenSDN-io/docs/opensdn-feature-architecture-guide/neutron-perform-improve-vnc.rst

 As a result, the API server spends most of the time in this type of GET operation just waiting for results from the Cassandra database.

-The following features in TF improve performance with Neutron:
+The following features in OpenSDN improve performance with Neutron:

 -  An optional detail query parameter is added in the GET of collections so that the API server returns details of all the resources in the list, instead of just a summary.
-This is accompanied by changes in the Tungsten Fabric API library so that a caller gets returned a list of the objects.
+This is accompanied by changes in the OpenSDN API library so that a caller gets returned a list of the objects.

--  The existing TF list API takes in an optional ``parent_id`` query parameter to return information about the resource anchored by the parent.
+-  The existing OpenSDN list API takes in an optional ``parent_id`` query parameter to return information about the resource anchored by the parent.

--  The Tungsten Fabric API server reads objects from Cassandra in a multiget format into ``obj_uuid_cf``, where object contents are stored, instead of reading in an xget/get format.
+-  The OpenSDN API server reads objects from Cassandra in a multiget format into ``obj_uuid_cf``, where object contents are stored, instead of reading in an xget/get format.
 This reduces the number of round-trips to and from the Cassandra database.